traveltech/form-validator/README.md

 To make a form ajax use use the `data-ajax` attribute.

-if `data-ajax` is true or 'auto' then the library will look for the `data-ajax-update` and `data-ajax-mode` to decide the behavior.
+If `data-ajax` is true or 'auto' then the library will look for the `data-ajax-update` and `data-ajax-mode` to decide the behavior.

-the `data-ajax-update` method is a css selector pointing to an individual element this will be used as a reference point for the response to the form submission.
+The `data-ajax-update` method is a css selector pointing to an individual element this will be used as a reference point for the response to the form submission.

-the `data-ajax-mode` attribute determines what to do with the response to the submitted form in relation to the element referenced by the `data-ajax-update` attribute.
+The `data-ajax-mode` attribute determines what to do with the response to the submitted form in relation to the element referenced by the `data-ajax-update` attribute.

 | Ajax Method                                             | Behavior                                                              |
 | ------------------------------------------------------  | --------------------------------------------------------------------  |